 - Regina Ross, a student and volunteer

 The Delaware Financial Literacy Institute is a 501 © (3) nonprofit organization that provides educational programs that help individuals, especially those of low to moderate income, acquire the skills needed for financial success.

 In the late 1990's, a group called Green Purse traveled the nation presenting the Every Woman's Money Conference.
 This conference provided a platform for women to discuss financial education and featured top national and local financial experts.

-In 1999, State Treasurer Jack Markell brought the Every Woman's Money Conference to Delaware.
+In 1999, the former State Treasurer Jack Markell brought the Every Woman's Money Conference to Delaware.
 Those in attendance were so energized by the program that they urged the Treasurer to keep the financial dialogue alive, inspiring Markell to organize 12 classes for "every woman," establishing the foundation that would eventually become "Delaware's Money School."

-In 2001, Markell raised funds to create the Delaware Financial Literacy Institute, a 501(c)(3) not-for-profit organization which houses The Money School.
+In 2001 as Governor, Markell raised funds to create the Delaware Financial Literacy Institute, a 501(c)(3) not-for-profit organization which houses The Money School.
 DFLI, as the Institute is nicknamed, opened its doors in the Claymont Community Center in June 2002.
 Ronni Cohen (bio), was hired as Executive Director to operate the myriad financial and entrepreneurial endeavors of DFLI.

 Over the past 17 years, DFLI has become "A Community of Learners, A School Without Walls," providing a host of services to adults, women, youth and families.
 DFLI's signature program, The Money School, provides hundreds of students throughout the state with more than 700 free financial education classes and events held annually.

-As well, thousands of students have learned how to manage their money and save with DFLI's award winning program, Bank At School.
-Programming such as From Purses to Portfolios, Money Clubs, and Passport to Prosperity offer women a wealth of resources, special programs and events, all to help participants take charge of their money.
+As well, thousands of K-12 students have learned how to manage their money and save with DFLI's award winning program, Bank At School.
+Programming such as Women Wisdom & Wealth and Money Clubs offer women a wealth of resources, special programs and events, all to help participants take charge of their money.